Uvalde school shooting: Shooting

-Arnulfo Reyes, a teacher in classroom 111 who received multiple gunshot wounds, recalled he instructed his students to "get under the table and act like you're asleep".
-Ramos then arrived and shot him, then he fired indiscriminately around classroom 111.
+Arnulfo Reyes, a teacher in classroom 111 who received multiple gunshot wounds, recalled he instructed his students to "get under the table and act like you're asleep."
+Ramos then arrived and shot him before firing indiscriminately around classroom 111.
 Reyes said he "didn't hear talk for a while," but later on, Ramos unleashed a second round of gunfire at students, and Reyes said, "If he didn't get them the first time, he got them the second time."
 All 11 students in classroom 111 during the shooting died.
 Reyes pretended to be unconscious on the floor, but Ramos then shot him again.
+Ramos would also torment Reyes while he was immobile on the floor.
+Reyes stated Ramos had picked up blood and threw it onto his face, and that Ramos picked up a thermos off of a kidney-shaped table and poured the water out on his back.
+Reyes also stated when he heard a phone start ringing, Ramos would pick up the phone and begin dropping it onto Reyes back and picking it back up again and again.
+Another thing Reyes stated that Ramos did inside the classroom was that he had stomped on his victims heads and arms, and had spat on them.
 According to Reyes, he heard law enforcement approach his classroom from what sounded like the hallway three times, but they did not enter; during one of these occasions, he heard a student from the adjoining classroom 112 saying, "Officer, we're in here.
 We're in here."
-As law enforcement had already left, Reyes said Ramos "walked over there, and he shot again".
+As law enforcement had already left, Reyes said Ramos "walked over there, and he shot again."
 Reyes later heard law enforcement telling Ramos to come out of the classroom to talk, saying they did not want to hurt anyone.
-Separately, Reyes said in past security checks, the classroom 111 door that was meant to be locked during lessons remained unlocked because "the latch was stuck", and that he had told the principal about this issue.
+Separately, Reyes said in past security checks, the classroom 111 door that was meant to be locked during lessons remained unlocked because "the latch was stuck," and that he had told the principal about this issue.

 A male student in classroom 109 said that around 15 minutes after the shooting began, the gunman approached classroom 109's door and pulled its handle, but his teacher had jammed the door after hearing gunfire.
-The gunman shot through the door's glass window, striking another student and the teacher in classroom 109, then left.
+The gunman shot through the door's glass window, striking another student and a fourth grade teacher in classroom 109, then left.
 With a Texas official stating that the gunman had briefly returned into the hallway after entering classrooms 111 and 112 (without specifying what time this occurred), The Washington Post reported that "this is likely when those in Room 109 were shot at," before the gunman returned to classrooms 111 and 112.

-Officers arrived three minutes after Ramos entered the school and approached rooms 111 and 112, but they retreated after Ramos fired at them.
+Officers arrived three minutes after Ramos entered the school and approached rooms 111 and 112, but they retreated after Ramos fired at them, injuring two officers with grazing wounds to the head.
 Officers were not successful in establishing negotiations.